 Millions of forest-dwelling indigenous peoples are facing eviction in India

-A verdict from India’s Supreme Court has ordered 20 state governments to evict more than a million families living on forest land before the 27th of July.
+A verdict from India’s Supreme Court has ordered 20 state governments to evict 1,5 million families living on forest land before the 24th of July.
 These families live in and around 500 wildlife sanctuaries and 90 national parks; but many live there sustainably and have protected the forests long before these areas were declared parks and sanctuaries.

-On the 13th of February 2019, India’s Supreme Court ordered the eviction of over 7 million indigenous and tribal peoples from their forests, making them squatters on their own ancestral lands.
+On the 13th of February 2019, India’s Supreme Court ordered the eviction an estimated 7,5 million indigenous and tribal peoples from their forests, making them squatters on their own ancestral lands.
 The decision was based on an appeal from several conservation organisations, who claimed that these peoples were the reason for deforestation and dwindling wildlife populations.
 However, this argument flies against overwhelming evidence that Indigenous Peoples and local communities have been achieving better, more sustainable, and more cost-effective conservation outcomes for centuries.

 “The Supreme Court decision to evict millions of forest-dwelling indigenous peoples from their home in India is catastrophic.
 While the Government of India signs off massive concessions in the forest areas to extractive industries with one hand, they evict the defenders of the forest with the other.
 They do this using a conservation argumentation.
 The irony is that by implementing this old-fashioned and dangerous conservation viewpoint, indigenous peoples are seen as a problem rather than a part of the solution to protect and maintain the forests,” explains IWGIA’s Senior Advisor Signe Leth.